opral/monorepo/blog/inlang-refactor.md

 ---
 title: Refactoring Inlang
 href: /blog/refactoring-inlang
-description: inlang got a major refactor bringing new capabilities to the ecosystem.
+description: Inlang got a major refactor which brings new capabilities to the ecosystem.
 ---

 # {% $frontmatter.title %}